//

 About The Celtic Predator

-I love movies, music, video games, and big, scary creatures.
+I love movies, writing, and big, scary creatures.

 Am I spot on?
 Am I full of it?
 Let me know!